epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 ### Regarding Docker swarm

 As written in the official documentation, "Docker includes a _swarm mode_ for natively managing a cluster of Docker Engines called a _swarm_".
 The Docker swarm functionality creates a link among distant Docker engines.
 A Docker engine can only be part of one swarm, so all the Docker Engine instances running on the Federation servers will be part of the Federation Swarm.
-(The Federation servers cannot be part of another swarm, assuming the normal and recommanded setup where only one Docker engine runs on each server.)
+(In other words, the Federation servers cannot be part of another swarm, assuming the normal and recommanded setup where only one Docker engine runs on each server.)

 The swarm is created by the Swarm Manager; other Federation nodes will join as Swarm Workers.
 The Federation Swarm Manager will create a `mip-federation` network shared by the swarm nodes.
 All communications on this network will be encrypted using the option `--opt encrypted`.